-Making the switch from turntables to software for DJ performance?
+Making the switch from turntables to software for DJ performances?
 Here are five tips that can help you make the transition with ease.

 Organize Your Music Library

-Most great DJ performances happen while standing up, so it seems logical that your mixes, track selection and overall mood will be different when you sit at a desk to program a mix or set.
-If you come from a background DJing with vinyl or CDs, it can be especially frustrating to go from a physical booth setup to a laptop.
-The solution?
-Make a DJ booth for your laptop.
-By making a space where you can stand up and control the mix, you’ll feel much closer to the music.
+Most great DJ performances happen while standing up, so it seems logical that your mixes, track selection, and overall mood will be different when you sit at a desk to program a mix or set.
+If you come from a background DJing with vinyl or CDs, it can be especially frustrating to go from a physical booth setup to a laptop on your desk.
+The solution, make a DJ booth for your laptop.
+By creating a space where you can stand up and control the mix, you’ll feel much closer to the music.
 Sitting down creates an entirely different vibe – be aware of the difference.

 The definition of DJing has changed dramatically in the last decade.
 Laptops, controllers, and software have emerged alongside traditional turntables and CDJs, smashing the barrier to entry.
 In today’s digital age, anyone can become a DJ.
 To reflect this renaissance, Dubspot has created the DJing with Traktor Program.
 In both our physical and online schools, students will learn how to DJ entirely with Traktor’s cutting-edge technology.
 An emphasis will be placed on the concepts of DJing rather than simply learning how to use the software.